Hakea laevipes

 Hakea laevipes is a shrub in the family Proteaceae.
-A widespread species found growing on coastal and tableland locations mainly in eastern New South Wales, with scattered populations in south-eastern Queensland.
+A widespread species found growing on Australian coastal and tableland locations mainly in eastern New South Wales, with scattered populations in south-eastern Queensland.

 Description

 Hakea laevipes is an erect bushy lignotuberous shrub 0.3–3 m high.
 Its branchlets are dark brown densely covered with short soft hairs at flowering time.
 The leaves are lance shaped tapering at each end to egg-shaped, occasionally spatula-shaped sometimes sickle shaped curving to a point, 5–12 cm long and 4.5–30 mm wide.
 The leaves have 3–5 longitudinal veins with conspicuous secondary veins.
 The fruit are broadly three dimensional to egg-shaped 20-30 mm long and 13-21 mm wide with a rough warty surface ending at the apex with an obscure beak.
 Cream flowers appear from October to January.

 Taxonomy and naming

 Hakea laevipes was first formally described in 1919 by Michel Gandoger and the description was published in Bulletin de la Société Botanique de France.
 The specific epithet (laevipes) is derived from the Latin words laevis meaning "smooth", "polished" or "bald" and pes meaning "foot", since Gandoger described the species as having a smooth flower stalk.
 When Gandoger initially named the species, he compared it to H. leucopoda and H. incrassans, both synonyms of H. dactyloides.
 In 1973, John MacGillivray noted that the stalk of the individual flowers on the single specimen were not without hairs but possessing a "subsericeous indumentum", meaning closely pressed silky hairs.
 Therefore, despite its name, this species does have hairy flower stalks.